yan-xinyi/AKE/README.md

 ### Implementation steps for Large Language Models(LLMs) based experiments:
 1. <b>BERT:</b> Run `BERT.ipynb` in the `models/` directory:
-    - Run the code in top-to-bottom order.
      - Cognitive signals added in the model construction: `outputs = torch.concat((bert_outputs,extra_features[:,:,:]),-1)`.
      - Set epoch to 5 and train the model.
 Save the model parameter with the best F1 value to the path under `models/pretrain_pt`.
      - When testing, the model parameters are read from `models/pretrain_pt`.
 2. <b>T5-Base:</b> Run `T5.ipynb` in the `models/` directory:
      - Set parameter weight = 't5-base'.
      - Cognitive signals are added in the `model construction` part: `outputs = torch.concat((T5_outputs,extra_features[:,:,:]),-1)`.
      - Set epoch to 5 and train the model.
 Save the model parameter with the best F1 value to the path under `models/pretrain_pt`.
      - When testing, the model parameters are read from `models/pretrain_pt`.
 3. <b>T5-Large:</b> Run `T5.ipynb` in the `models/` directory:
      - Unlike t5-Base, set parameter weight = 't5-large'.
      - Other steps are similar to the above.

 ## Citation
 Please cite the following paper if you use this code and dataset in your work.